 - a.
-Attend Medical Staff, Department, and Section meetings of which s/he is a member and any Medical Staff or Hospital education programs; and - b.
-Serve on Medical Staff committees, other than the MEC, and may only vote on matters that come before such committees.
+Attend Medical Staff, Department, and Section meetings of which they are a member and any Medical Staff or hospital education programs; - b.
+Not vote on matters presented by the entire Medical Staff, Department, or Section or be an officer of the Medical Staff; and - c.
+Serve on Medical Staff committees, other than the MEC, and may vote on matters that come before such committees. - 3.2.3 Responsibilities

-3.2.3 Responsibilities